Day 31: What Now? {Decluttering From A To Z} | From Overwhelmed to Organized: Day 31: What Now? {Decluttering From A To Z}

 • You're more productive

 Whatever your motivation is, continue to keep it in mind so you can keep your home clutter-free.
 You could even create a little poster or sign with your motivation on it and hang it someplace where you will see it regularly and be reminded of it.
-You could even include some pictures of your clutter-free spaces that you worked so hard on this month, to remind you how it feels to have less clutter in your home.
+You could include some pictures of your clutter-free spaces that you worked so hard on this month, to remind you how it feels to have less clutter in your home.

 Develop New Habits